eQR-code/QRtree/README.md

 ### Compile a QRtree script

-For example you write a simple test code and save it in `test.txt`.
+For example, you write a simple test code and save it in `test.txt`.
 ```
 print "hello world!"
 ```